opendistro/for-elasticsearch-docs/docs/install/helm.md

 # Helm

-Helm is a package manager that allows you easily install and manage Elasticsearch in a Kubernetes cluster.
+Helm is a package manager that allows you to easily install and manage Elasticsearch in a Kubernetes cluster.
 You can define your Elasticsearch configurations in a YAML file and use Helm to deploy your applications in a version-controlled and reproducible way.

-The Helm chart contains the following resources:
+The Helm chart contains the resources described in the following table.

 Resource | Description
 :--- | :---